ChristianChiarulli/blog/content/Neovim/02-vim-general-settings.md

 If you use virtual environments I highly suggest putting these varibles in your config

+I recommend putting this in paths.vim in the general directory

 ```
 let g:python3_host_prog = expand("<path to python with pynvim installed>")
 let g:python3_host_prog = expand("~/.miniconda/envs/neovim/bin/python3.8") " <- example